The Gang Goes to Ireland

 "The Gang Goes to Ireland" is the fifth episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
 It is the 159th overall episode of the series and was written by main cast members Rob McElhenney, Charlie Day, and Glenn Howerton and directed by executive producer Megan Ganz.
 It originally aired on FXX on December 15, 2021, airing back-to-back with the follow-up episode, "The Gang's Still in Ireland".

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis' and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
-In the episode, the Gang goes to Ireland after tricking Dee into using her money for their tickets.
+In the episode, the Gang goes to Ireland after subduing Dee and using her first-class ticket to get them all "coach" tickets.
 There, Mac and Charlie debate about their Irish heritage while Frank needs to destroy evidence linking him to Jeffrey Epstein.
 The episode starts a story arc where the Gang goes to Ireland.

 According to Nielsen Media Research, the episode was seen by an estimated 0.285 million household viewers and gained a 0.13 ratings share among adults aged 18–49.
 The episode received very positive reviews from critics, who praised the writing, performances and dark humor in the episode.